taylorwan/snake/README.md

-A simple snake game.
+A simple snake game written in Java.
+Main is located in SnackinSnakes.java

 Level 1 - Blank Space

-\nLevel 2 - Don't Hit the Walls!
+Level 2 - Don't Hit the Walls!

-\nLevel 3 - Barriers!
+Level 3 - Barriers!

-\nLevel 4 - Even More Barriers
+Level 4 - Even More Barriers